 What do trainees need to do?
 When do trainees need to do it?

 Learning

-1 rotation plan per rotation At the start of the rotation.
+1 rotation plan per rotation At the start of (or prior to starting) the rotation.

 Teaching

 Nominate 2 supervisors per rotation At the start of each accredited or approved training rotation.

 Assessment

 12 learning captures Minimum 1 per month.

 12 observation captures Minimum 1 per month.

 4 progress reports Minimum 1 every 3 months.